-What the policy should include
+This page summarises what the expenses policy should include.
 We recommend that academy trusts follow the same principles that LA-maintained schools are required to when drawing up their policy for reimbursing the expenses of trustees and those governing at local level.
-Therefore all policies should cover:
+Therefore, all policies should cover: